mhamza15/twitter-to-reddit/README.md

 # twitterToRedditBot
-Bot to monitor specified Twitter account and post to Reddit to specified subreddit when there are new tweets
+Simple bot that monitors a specified Twitter account and waits for any new Tweets.
+All fields are left blank and can be tweaked for any Twitter account and any subreddit.
+For example posts, check www.reddit.com/user/twitterToRedditBot/.